GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/WorkInteractivelyOnCI.rst

    docker ps -a

-The id of the existing docker container will be displayed and you cna use it to commit the container
+The id of the existing docker container will be displayed and you can use it to commit the container.

 .. code-block:: console
-   docker commit <id> test
+   docker commit <id> debug_image

 and then run it interactively, e.g.

 .. code-block:: console
-   docker run -it --volume=/home/runner/work/GEOS/GEOS:/tmp/geos -e ENABLE_HYPRE=ON -e ENABLE_HYPRE_DEVICE=CUDA -e ENABLE_TRILINOS=OFF --cap-add=SYS_PTRACE --entrypoint /bin/bash test
+   docker run -it --volume=/home/runner/work/GEOS/GEOS:/tmp/geos -e ENABLE_HYPRE=ON -e ENABLE_HYPRE_DEVICE=CUDA -e ENABLE_TRILINOS=OFF --cap-add=SYS_PTRACE --entrypoint /bin/bash debug_image

 Step 5: Cancel the workflow
 ==============================================